This icon search is powered by Algolia

 Implications of CCUS/CDR on fossil fuel production

-Grant et al. (2021a) recognise that there is still large uncertainty regarding the future potentials of these technologies to deliver the promised effects.
+Grant et al. (2021a) recognise that there is still large uncertainty regarding the future potential of these technologies to deliver the promised effects.
 As a result of these uncertainties, near-term policies should not rely on removing greenhouse gases in the future but focus on reducing fossil fuel production and consumption right now.
-The risk that anticipated future CDR could dilute incentives to reduce emissions now is also known as mitigation deterrence.
+The risk that anticipated future CDR could dilute incentives to reduce emissions now is also known as “mitigation deterrence”.
 Grant et al. (2021b) warn against this phenomenon.
 They challenge the common assumptions that emissions reduction and removals are perfect substitutes and that future CDR availability is known with certainty.
 These studies caution against optimism about future emission-removal technologies and advocate for stronger efforts to reduce emissions now.

 A project of University College London